 Prior to joining Anglia Ruskin University in 2009, Apurba was Associate Dean (Learning and Teaching) of the University of Bradford School of Computing, Informatics and Media, and a senior lecturer in the Bradford Media School.
 He also has lectured at De Montfort University, Leicester, and Chatham University, Pittsburgh; and served as Ruth Glass Memorial Fellow at the LSE Development Studies Institute, and Senior Research Fellow at the European Institute for Asian Studies, Brussels.

-In addition to his work as a Deputy Dean, Apurba undertakes administrative, editorial, refereeing and research duties of national and international significance as a member of the Contemporary South Asia (Routledge) international editorial board (having been the journal's editor from 1998-2007), Economic and Social Research Council (ESRC) Peer Review College, The European Library (The Netherlands) Users Advisory Board, Heidelberg Papers in South Asian and Comparative Politics (Germany) editorial advisory board, and Pakistan Security Research Unit (University of Durham, UK).
+In addition to his work as Acting Dean, Apurba undertakes administrative, editorial, refereeing and research duties of national and international significance as a member of the Contemporary South Asia (Routledge) international editorial board (having been the journal's editor from 1998-2007), Economic and Social Research Council (ESRC) Peer Review College, Heidelberg Papers in South Asian and Comparative Politics (Germany) editorial advisory board, and Pakistan Security Research Unit (University of Durham, UK).
 He has also recently been appointed as a Quality Assurance Agency (QAA) Institutional Reviewer.

 Apurba has undertaken a number of funded research projects, most recently as principal investigator of the £411k EPSRC-funded project entitled 'Fair Tracing': empowering producers and consumers by providing enriched information about the roots of goods and services'; later featured as part of the 'Impact!
 Exhibition' at the Royal College of Art (London) in 2010.
 Apurba's teaching, writing and research interests include civil-military relations, the politics and security of South Asia, and cyberpsychology.